L4 Apprenticeship Standard

 On Programme Learning:

 It is strongly recommended that on programme assessment of knowledge, skills and behaviour outcomes en-route to the final synoptic end-point assessment takes place.
-This will be with your allocated Tutor and may be remote or face to face.
+This will be with the allocated Tutor and may be conducted either remotely or face to face.

 The programme consists of the following: